 After the accident, Matt stayed in hospital for a week.
 He was given physiotherapy to help him start to regain his mobility.

 The pain of his hip fracture was gone immediately, but he felt a lot of soreness as a result of the operation.
 Matt found it difficult to walk without a crutch and had to take time off work to recover.

 After his surgery, Matt wasn’t able to drive himself to and from his physiotherapy appointments.
 He found it really difficult to get into or out of a car.
 He had to rely on taxis to get to and from his hospital appointments.

+Matt’s wife helped as much as she could be she could not take much time away from work.
+Matt hired a carer for support at home.
+Matt became worried when, after around three months of recovery, his hip became painful again.
+The joint also felt like it was becoming loose and unstable.
 He checked in again with his doctor, who advised him that the shaft of the implant had become loose in his femur.
 He would need to undergo surgery again to rectify this.
 In total, Matt had to take six months off work.

 |Types of Special Damages||Includes:||How Much?|